A dash can be used as an informal way of joining clauses without a conjunction.

 I went to the cinema today.
 I didn't really like the film.

-They can also be joined by a conjunction:
+2. Alternatively, two clauses can be joined by a conjunction.

 I went to the cinema today but I didn't really like the film.

-If we want to link them together as one sentence without a conjunction we can either use a semi-colon or a dash:
+3. However, If we want to link two clauses together as one sentence without conjunction we use either a semi-colon or a dash.

 I went to the cinema today; I didn't really like the film.